HOME SEARCH ALL TOPICS

 Advantages of trolleybuses

 From the perspective of today, trolleybuses were years ahead of their time: They were 'clean and green' because the ran on electricity.
-They even had their own batteries which could power them up to around four miles to different parts of the network or to the depot if their booms became damaged.
+They even had their own batteries which could power them up to around four miles to different parts of the network or to the depot if their trolley poles became damaged.

 It is surprising that these advantages seem to have been treated as of little consequence at the time, particularly in view of the serious pollution due to coal fires in the home and for industrial use.